MDes41/headcount/README.md

 ```ruby
 enrollments = district.enrollment
 ```
-The following methods are included in the enrollment repository
+The following methods are included in the enrollment repository:
 ```ruby
 enrollments.kindergarten_participation_by_year
 enrollments.kindergarten_participation_in_year(year)